Ernesto Ottone: Biography

 The son of Ernesto Ottone Fernández, an adviser to President Ricardo Lagos, and Patricia Ramírez, Ernesto Ottone left Chile at a young age, months before General Augusto Pinochet's 1973 coup d'état against the government of Salvador Allende, because that February his father, in that militant communist era, had been appointed vice president of the World Federation of Democratic Youth, based in Budapest.
 He grew up with his sister Soledad in Hungary and later lived in Paris, a city to which his father moved in 1982 after resigning from the Communist Party.
 For his work at the UN, Ottone Sr. moved with the family to Vienna in 1984, where they remained until the beginning of 1986.
 They spent a year in Uruguay, returned to Paris for another two years, and finally returned to Chile in 1989.

 In Chile, Ernesto Ottone attended Santiago College for his last two years of secondary education, after which he continued studying theater at the University of Chile.
 At age 19, he left the house to live with his partner, a woman who had a son from a previous relationship.
 In parallel to his studies, he was a waiter (at Tallarín Gordo and La Leona) and a bartender, worked at the Municipal Theater, made short films, and sold cell phones.

-Ottone graduated as an actor and obtained a postgraduate degree in cultural management, a field in which he started working in 1997.
+Ottone graduated as an actor and obtained a postgraduate degree in cultural management at Paris Dauphine University in 1998, a field in which he started working in 1997.
 Later he went to Germany, where his then partner had obtained a scholarship; there their son Liam was born.
 He was then called on to take over the Matucana 100 project.
 "I came with a clear head, having lived almost a year and a half in Berlin, where the only thing I did was absorb good vibes," recalled Ottone in a 2015 interview.
 He headed that cultural center from its creation in 2001 until April 2010.
 He also received a master's degree in institutional management and cultural policies from Paris Dauphine University.